-From the architect.
+Text description provided by the architects.
 One of Grundfos Kollegiet’s remarkable characteristics is providing student housings in the heart of Aarhus’ new harbour front development – that is, a low cost residential building on a very attractive site.
 Like many other industrial harbor fronts, the former container port of Aarhus is being transformed into a dynamic new neighborhood.
 Grundfos Kollegiet is one of the first finished projects in the area that on completion will be home to 7,000 inhabitants and provide 12,000 workplaces.
 Its total site area amounts to 800,000 m2 making this development one of Europe’s largest harbor front city developments.

 To reinforce the primary purpose of the building, which is to provide a place for students to live while they study, the project works with vertical stripes as a metaphor for books.
 From afar this makes the building look like books on a shelf, while close up it resembles a condensed micro Manhattan with small bundles of mini towers.
 Each little tower is treated differently both inside and out with different materials and window openings.
 This creates a variety of living accommodation, suitable for singles, couples or friends living together.
 The towers are designed to be different heights in order to incorporate technical facilities on the roof, accentuate the main entrance and provide a roof top terrace with a view over the waterfront and the city.
 These purely functional considerations end up giving this micro Manhattan a unique skyline of its own.